aljedaxi/zettel/pages/existentialism.md

 ### which is a question of *how* to exist
 ### the existential mode, to Heidegger, is zuhandenheit
 ## "a philosophical problem has the form 'i don't know my way about'" [source](https://www.brainyquote.com/topics/philosophical-problem-quotes)
-### "universal maps for the philosophically perplexed"
+### systematizing as "universal maps for the philosophically perplexed"
 #### the answer to the questions of philosophy is to read
 #### however, this presents the philosophical territory as "perplexion"
 ###